thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 26 July 2022
+### Daily Rundown on Wednesday, 27 July 2022

-- The average temperature today is 17.17˚C;
+- The average temperature today is 19.17˚C;
-- With highs of 19.47˚C and lows of 10.82˚C.
+- With highs of 20.07˚C and lows of 10.2˚C.
-- You can expect overcast clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->